debugEagle/gametheory/README.md

 I made the choice to represent cards as integers.
 It means one card is one integer.
 It may be a bad choice as masks are often used by many cards tools (indexers or so), and it may change in the future.

-This artifact contains cards formalism specifications, convenient deck class, drawing tools, indexing interfaces, look-up tables (LUT) and bucketing abstractions.
+This artifact contains cards formalism specifications, convenient deck class, drawing tools, and indexing interfaces.

-LUT abstraction was recent and I didn't have time to review it deeply, maybe many bad choices in there.

 #### gameutil.clustering

-Meant to contain clustering algorithm.
-For now only contains Kohonen self-organizing map limited to Apache Math framework.
+Meant to contain clustering facilities.
+Contains :
+- multithread capable clusterer generalization `MultiClusterer` of `org.apache.commons.math3.ml.clustering.MultiKMeansPlusPlusClusterer`
+- for this purpose, a generalization `ClusterEvaluatorGT` of `org.apache.commons.math3.ml.clustering.evaluation.ClusterEvaluator`
+- a compatible evaluator instance `SumOfClusterVariancesGT` copying Apache's `org.apache.commons.math3.ml.clustering.evaluation.SumOfClusterVariances`
+- a new clusterer based on Kohonen SOFMs : `KohonenClusterer`
+- a convenience method to have an int array representation of the buckets in `ClustersToBuckets`

 #### gameutil.poker.bets